Latest Posts

 4. Where They Get Their Name

 Northern Caiman Lizards are covered in large bony scales.
 These scales resemble that of a Caiman (a species of crocodile).
 Hence their name – Northern Caiman Lizards.
-Despite the fact that they have these bony scales and a love for water, these lizards are actually a cousin of the tegu, not the caiman crocodile.
+Although they have these bony scales and a love for water, these lizards are actually cousins of the tegu, not the caiman crocodile.

 5. The Baby Northern Caiman Lizard